Frequently Asked Questions

 Yeah, but how can I donate USED books?

 Thanks for thinking of us, but we’re not accepting used book donations at this time.
 We are only taking books from our wishlist.
-Yes, even if you email us about it.
 We just don’t have the capacity right now.
 Please check the Book Donation page for a list of other great local places that can accept them.

 Can I make a tax-deductible donation?